 - (a) Cost of Carry.
 Owners of the Bonds will generally be denied a deduction for otherwise deductible interest on any debt that is treated for federal income tax purposes as incurred or continued to purchase or carry the Bonds.
 Financial institutions are denied a deduction for their otherwise allowable interest expense in an amount determined by reference to their adjusted basis in the Bonds. - (b) Corporate Owners.
 Interest on the Bonds is taken into account in computing earnings and profits of a corporation and consequently may be subject to federal income taxes based thereon.
 Thus, for example, interest on the Bonds is taken into account in computing the alternative minimum tax for corporations (but only for the tax years beginning in 2017), the branch profits tax imposed on certain foreign corporations, the passive investment income tax imposed on certain S corporations, and the accumulated earnings tax. - (c) Individual Owners.
 Receipt of interest on the Bonds may increase the amount of social security and railroad retirement benefits included in the gross income of the recipients thereof for federal income tax purposes. - (d) Certain Blue Cross or Blue Shield Organizations.
 Receipt of interest on the Bonds may reduce a special deduction otherwise available to certain Blue Cross or Blue Shield organizations. - (e) Property or Casualty Insurance Companies.
 Receipt of interest on the Bonds may reduce otherwise deductible underwriting losses of a property or casualty insurance company. - (f) Foreign Personal Holding Company Income.
 A United States shareholder of a foreign personal holding company may realize taxable income to the extent that interest on the Bonds held by such a company is properly allocable to the shareholder. - (g) Information Reporting and Back-up Withholding.
 Payments of interest on the Bonds, are generally subject to IRS Form 1099-INT information reporting requirements.
 If a Bond owner is subject to backup withholding under those requirements, then payments of interest will also be subject to backup withholding.
 Those requirements do not affect the exclusion of such interest from gross income for federal income tax purposes.
-Any amounts withheld pursuant to backup withholding would be allowed as a refund or a credit against the owner's Federal income tax once the required information is furnished to the Internal Revenue Service.
+Any amounts withheld pursuant to backup withholding would be allowed as a refund or a credit against the owner's Federal income tax once the required information is furnished to the Internal Revenue Service. - (h) Non-U.S. Holders.
+Special tax considerations apply to owners of Bonds who are Non-U.S. Holders.
+See Tax Considerations Applicable to Non-U.S. Holders of Bonds, below.

-Change of Law
+Change of Law.
 The opinions of Co-Bond Counsel and the descriptions of the tax law contained in this Official Statement are based on statutes, judicial decisions, regulations, rulings, and other official interpretations of law in existence on the date the Bonds were issued.
 There can be no assurance that such law or the interpretation thereof will not be changed or that new provisions of law will not be enacted or promulgated at any time while the Bonds are outstanding in a manner that would adversely affect the value or the tax treatment of ownership of the Bonds.

-Bonds Purchased at a Premium or at a Discount
+Bonds Purchased at a Premium or at a Discount.
 The difference (if any) between the "issue price" of the Bonds as determined for federal tax purposes (the "Offering Price") and the principal amount payable at maturity of such Bonds is given special treatment for federal income tax purposes.
 If the Offering Price is higher than the maturity value of a bond, the difference between the two is known as "bond premium," if the Offering Price is lower than the maturity value of a bond, the difference between the two is known as "original issue discount."